Vidal López: Early years (1935–1940)

 In 1935, at age 17, López debuted professionally with the Royal Criollos BBC of the newly created Liga Nacional de Béisbol, which had stabilized the first national championship of first division in Venezuela since its inauguration in 1930.
 The circuit included other three teams, which resulted in a revised weekend schedule of 24 games in which each team played its three opponents four times apiece.
 López emerged as a dominant shutdown starter in his debut, pitching in seven of the 12 games of his team and going 5–0 with 28 strikeouts and a minuscule 0.65 earned run average in 55 innings, guiding his team to the championship pennant.

 López was used sparingly in his second year, but enjoyed a superb all-around season with the Sabios de Vargas in 1937, as he topped the league in home runs (4) and RBIs (12), while posting a .312 batting average with a 2-1 pitching record and a 2.77 ERA in three pitching appearances.
 In addition, he etched his name in the records books by setting two marks in Venezuelan baseball history.
 On August 22, he smashed a grand slam off Centauros' pitcher Oscar Estrada, which became the first grand slam ever hit in a Venezuelan ballpark.
 Then, on September 26 he also became the first player ever to hit two home runs in a single game.

 By then, the appearance of professional baseball in Venezuela attracted many ball players from the Caribbean and the United States to the country, showing a more integrated sport there than it was in the United States.
-This is evidenced in the hiring of stellar pitchers like Ramón Bragaña, Martín Dihigo, Bertrum Hunter, Satchel Paige, Roy Welmaker and the aforementioned Estrada among others, to whom the teenage López had to face more than one once, either as a hitter or pitcher.
+This is evidenced in the hiring of skilled pitchers like Ramón Bragaña, Martín Dihigo, Bertrum Hunter, Satchel Paige, Roy Welmaker and the aforementioned Estrada among others, to whom the teenage López had to face more than one once, either as a hitter or pitcher.

 López returned after a one-year absence and was impressive on the mound for the repeating champion Vargas in 1939, going 5-1 with a league-best ERA of 1.71 and 30 strikeouts, allowing 12 earned runs on 47 hits and 12 walks in 63.0 innings.
 He also contributed as a two-way player, batting a .274 average, two homers and six RBIs in 23 games.

 Traded to the Cardenales BBC in 1940, he tied with Centauros' Josh Gibson for the most home runs (4) and finished second in RBIs (11) behind teammate Chucho Ramos (14).
 He also made 14 pitching appearances, going 3-6 with a 3.44 ERA and 55 strikeours in 110 innings.